The Economic Crime Levy

 |Very large||exceeds £1 billion|

-Casino operators must take all their UK revenue into account, and not just that derived from their gambling activity and services, when determining into which levy band they fall.
+Licensed casino operators must take all their UK revenue into account, and not just that derived from their casino gambling activity and services, when determining into which levy band they fall.

 Fees for the ECL